Laying the groundwork

 9. Visualize - Creating the corporate identity/logo

 Once we have the name, tag line and domain name, we work with you to create a matching logo identity (if that was part of the package.)
 We'll ask you for examples of logos that you admire in other industries, and we'll help determine the best logo treatment to reflect your overall brand message.
 We'll provide three to five logos per round, and gather feedback on which one(s) you like best.
-From there we fine tune the images until we have one that compliments your brand name.
+From there we fine tune the logo designs until we have one that compliments your brand name.
 For some clients, it's all about creating something "eye popping" and highly visual.
 For others, it might be more important to communicate trust and credibility.
 So we tailor the logo to match the specifics of each assignment.

 10. Finalize - Finalizing and transferring all branding elements